nugaon/purity-blockchain/README.md

 's test blockchain environment.
 You can start it from the project root folder if you installed the project's dependencies
 > npm run start-testchain

+# Contribution and Future Licensing
+This project doesn't have any specific license yet, until one contributor doesn't join the development of this repository.
+Until then, Viktor Levente Tóth has exclusive copyright above these materials.

+__Feel free to make pull requests!__